Geometric cycles and characteristic classes of manifold bundles: Geometric cycles for

 \section{Geometric cycles for $\Ga<\SO(p,q)$}

 In this section we prove Theorem \ref{thm:cycle}.
+Fix $1\le p\le q$ and $\Lam\sbs\R^{p+q}$ as in the statement of the theorem.
+Let $B$ be the matrix for the bilinear form on $\Lam$ with respect to some basis, and consider the algebraic $\Q$-group

-To start set $\Ga=\SO(\Lam)$ with $\Lambda$ as in the statement.
-We split the proof of the theorem into proving two statements: \begin{enumerate} \item[(a)] Up to replacing $\Ga$ by a finite-index subgroup, $H_p(\Ga;\Q)$ is nonzero. \item[(b)] Given $N\ge1$, we can replace $\Ga$ by a finite-index subgroup so that $\dim H_p(\Ga;\Q)\ge N$. \end{enumerate} In \S\ref{sec:dagger}, we define groups $G_1,G_2$ and verify that the conditions of ($\dagger$) from \S\ref{sec:geocycle} can be satisfied for a good choice of $G_1,G_2<G$.
+Setting $\Ga=G(\Z)\cong\SO(\Lam)$, we split the proof of the theorem into proving two statements: \begin{enumerate} \item[(a)] Up to replacing $\Ga$ by a finite-index subgroup, $H_p(\Ga;\Q)$ is nonzero. \item[(b)] Given $n\ge1$, we can replace $\Ga$ by a finite-index subgroup so that $\dim H_p(\Ga;\Q)\ge n$. \end{enumerate} In \S\ref{sec:dagger}, we define algebraic groups $G_1,G_2$ so that $G_1(\R)\cong\SO(1,1)^p$ and $G_2(\R)\cong\SO(p,q-1)$, and we verify that the conditions of ($\dagger$) from \S\ref{sec:geocycle} can be satisfied for a good choice of $G_1,G_2<G$.
 In \S\ref{sec:ddagger}, we show that we can choose $\Ga<G(\Z)$ so that ($\ddagger$) is also satisfied.
 Together these prove (a).
 In \S\ref{sec:arrange} we prove (b) by showing how to produce many linearly independent flat cycles.